tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ## Lifetime and revocation of a shared access signature

 Shared access signatures grant users access rights to storage account resources.
-When you're planning to use an SAS, think about the lifetime of the SAS and whether your application might need to revoke access rights under certain circumstances.
+When you're planning to use a SAS, think about the lifetime of the SAS and whether your application might need to revoke access rights under certain circumstances.

 ### Ad hoc SAS versus stored access policy